oryxetmar/code-journal/README.md

 https://github.com/Skies966/Kyber/tree/master/assets/Images

 working on it!
  -i know i should have already been this tidy and understood that this was the best way to organize but for some reason it only clicked this afternoon.

+ # 02-03-22

+ ## CCS Tricks

+ - `border-radius: 15px 50px 30px 5px;` or `border-radius: 50px 50px 50px 50px;` i liked that better
+ - ` box-shadow: 0 20px 20px #70400f;`